ssebs/MiniMacroPad/README.md

 - Hit `WIN + R`
   - Enter `shell:startup` in the dialog, hit enter to open the folder
   - Copy the .exe file to this folder

-### Running in dev
-- Once in a virtual environment (venv)
-  - `python3 driver/minimacropad.py`
-- If you'd like to enable verbosity, replace the `DEBUG` variable in `minimacropad.py`.
-  - > This will be updated... at some point

 ## Usage - using the MiniMacroPad
 Once the arduino has been all setup & is connected OK, you'll need to run the driver exe once before continuing.